Recruiters should offer flexible working option as "standard" - Personnel Today

 - Employers should be more creative in their recruitment, offering flexible work as standard and removing barriers for under-represented groups, for example by using collaborative hiring or name-blind recruitment;

-- The Government should create a new Employment and Skills Advisory Committee to review data and take evidence to help the it plan investment in training, and immigration policy;
+- The Government should create a new Employment and Skills Advisory Committee to review data and take evidence to help it plan investment in training, and immigration policy;

-- Policy-makers ensure that all people can progress, for example by making the apprenticeship levy into a broader training levy that benefits all workers;
+- Policy-makers should ensure that all people can progress, for example by making the apprenticeship levy into a broader training levy that benefits all workers;

 - The Government and business need to find new ways of measuring the success of the UK jobs market, including progress on inclusion, social mobility, pay gaps and productivity.